wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-use-reportviewer-in-a-web-site.md

 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-classic-include.md)] Resource Manager model.

-You can build a Windows Azure Web site with the Visual Studio ReportViewer control that displays a report stored on an Windows Azure Virtual Machine.
+You can build a Azure Web site with the Visual Studio ReportViewer control that displays a report stored on an Azure Virtual Machine.
 The ReportViewer control is in a Web application that you build using the ASP.NET Web application template.

 >[AZURE.IMPORTANT] The ASP.NET MVC Web Application templates do not support the ReportViewer control.

-To incorporate ReportViewer into your Windows Azure Web site, you need to complete the following tasks.
+To incorporate ReportViewer into your Azure Web site, you need to complete the following tasks.

 - **Add** Assemblies to the Deployment Package